 You find many paradoxical symmetries in the structure of musical space-time.
 Like with all natural patterns, you can apply the Mandelbrot equation with its infinite iterations of self-similarity also to music (Hsü & Hsü, 1990).
 The slow is symmetric to the fast, as well as the big to the small: the proportions within one octave are symmetrically self-similar to that of five octaves within the circle of fifths.
 Also the difference between high and low pitch seems to dissolve because a circle has neither beginning nor ending.
 Most mind boggling however, is the symmetry between inside and outside.

 The basic unit of the circle of 'fifths' is a fourth, or five semitones.
 A tonic is surrounded by its perfect intervals in two directions, ascending and descending the chromatic scale.
 Ascending five semitones, you arrive at the fourth, descending five semitones at the fifth.
 The two perfect intervals are perfectly symmetric.
-The ascending fifth however is not.
-It belongs to the next octave as a descending interval.
+The ascending fifth however, belongs to the next octave as a descending interval.
 The tonic (C) is therefore enclosed in its perfect intervals by virtue of symmetry.
 Beyond this enclosure happens to be the countertonic (F#) octave at six semitones in both directions.
 This is why I started to see the countertonic as a skin, a surface or horizon to the tonic and vice versa.
 The result is a structure that you can turn inside out in the middle of the tonic octave.
 Given that F# is dissonant to C, 'outside' would mean 'outside of harmonic consonance'.

 A structure in musical space